 Do you ever watch TedTalks?
 In case you’re unaware, Ted (or Technology, Entertainment and Design) is a nonprofit organization that delivers knowledge through special events (presentations) that feature engaging, thought-provoking and challenging speakers on a variety of subjects.

-I’m one of those people who love knowledge; I fiend for information.
+I’m one of those people who love knowledge; I fiend for fresh, new information.
 I get it any way I can.
 Podcasts, XM radio, news alerts, books….aaaaah books.
 Unfortunately, I don’t have as much free time as I’d like, so reading 3 books a week hasn’t been a reality for me for quite a while.

 TedTalks are something of an intellectual saving grace for me.
 They give me a chance to take a nose-dive into a subject.
 After which, I can read more about it later.
 And, I usually do.

 My latest favorite talk features journalist, Celesete Headlee.
 She once hosted a show on NPR.
 Now, she is the host and executive produces for Georgia Public Broadcasting’s “On Second thought” She’s also a thought-provoking hoot (will crack you up) on Twitter.

 Back to her TedTalk.

 I found it several months ago.
 Both me and my ten year old son was captivated by her lecture.
 It was inspiring and an injection of truth.
 Today, I went to Youtube and watched it again as sort of a refresher course.
 I’ll try to watch it a few times every few months or so.